-Preheat the oven to 350 degrees F (175 degrees C).
+Preheat the oven to 350 degrees F (180 degrees C).

 Slice the garlic lengthwise, and set aside.
 Cut the Tomatillo (2) into eight wedges each, then set aside.
 Slice the Cherry Tomato (5 ounce) in half, and set aside.
 In a large saute pan, heat four cups of water over high heat and bring to a boil.

 Add the Banana Leaves (2) making sure they are completely submerged.
 Cover, and then let steam for five minutes.

 Working quickly, pat the banana leaves dry with paper towels and place them flat on a work surface.
 Pat the Mahi-Mahi Fillet (2) dry with paper towels and place them in the center of the banana leaves.
 Season the fish with Salt (1/4 teaspoon) each side of the fillets.

 Place the wrapped fish on a sheet pan and then into the oven to bake for 25 minutes.

 While the fish is baking, combine two cups of water, Unsalted Butter (2 tablespoon), remaining fresh thyme sprigs and Corn (2 ear) in a medium saute pan and bring to a boil over high heat.
 Reduce the heat to medium and simmer for ten minutes.

 Wipe out the pan and paper towels and then heat over medium high heat.
 When the pan is hot, add the corn and sear, rotating the cobs so that each side gets a bit charred, about ten minutes.